vicTorKd/HorusEye/README.md

 ## Usage:

 ### Feature extraction
-Partial data set(used in the demo code) can be downloaded at
+Partial data set(used in the article experiment) can be downloaded at
 <https://drive.google.com/u/0/uc?id=16JFRl3XEPSDnZdgAeMtQ1NZ2x5u91aeO&export=download>.
 (Due to privacy concerns, our raw pcap files will be processed and uploaded after the article is accepted.)
 1. For burst level feature extraction, in pcap_process packet, python files should be executed in following order:
-    - pcap2csv.py
+    - pcap2csv_attack.py
-    - csv_process.py
+    - csv_process_attack.py
     - extract_flow_size.py
 2. For flow level feature extraction, run FE.py.